tpilz/telemac/cran-comments.md

    TELEMAC (3:27, 4:36, 6:40)

    -> This was intentionally written in captial letters.

-* Package has a FOSS license but eventually depends on the following package which restricts use: RTriangle

-  -> License of RTriangle is CC BY-NC-SA 4.0 (which is, I think, no appropriate software license).
-Further License information at https://github.com/davidcsterratt/RTriangle/blob/master/pkg/LICENSE.note.
-I think it should not be a problem for me choosing GPL for my telemac package.

 * installed size is  5.4Mb
     sub-directories of 1Mb or more: